Performance Testing for Online Games and Game Servers

 Specifics of Game Servers Testing

 Top online games should accept players from different countries.
-Most of the starting-up game studios are also striving to enter the global market in order to return their investment.
-Hence, it is vitally important for the studio to use best performance and load testing solutions in order to tune the servers for optimal performance, preferably using random IP addresses from around the world, to get a realistic assessment of the game’s performance, and to prepare the project for any potential difficulties.
+Most starting-up game studios are also striving to enter the global market to return their investment.
+Hence, it is vitally important for the studio to use the best performance and load testing solutions to tune the servers for optimal performance, preferably using random IP addresses from around the world, to get a realistic assessment of the game’s performance, and to prepare the project for any potential difficulties.

-In fact, web traffic in online gaming works in a rather special way.
-If you use Google or YouTube today, then within your session you will reconnect to dozens of different servers around the world, which are responsible for different services in the infrastructure of these huge portals.
-Not to mention, 122 million people visit YouTube everyday.
+Web traffic in online gaming works in a rather special way.
+If you use Google or YouTube today, then within your session, you will reconnect to dozens of servers around the world, which are responsible for different services in the infrastructure of these huge portals.
+Not to mention, 122 million people visit YouTube every day.
 It happens absolutely invisibly for the user due to load balancers that switch traffic between different servers, so one doesn’t need to worry about the persistence of the connection between them and a specific server.

 But that’s not how game servers work.
-In an online game, the player must be online from the beginning to the end of the session, if you try to disconnect the connection, the game will be lost.
+In an online game, the player must be online from the beginning to the end of the session.
+If you try to disconnect the connection, the game will be lost.
 Load balancers cannot be used to redistribute load across multiple servers.
-And, unlike in web traffic, it is not possible to use clusters in game hosting.
+And, unlike in web traffic, using clusters in game hosting is impossible.
 Therefore, it is important to load test the servers to make sure they can run smoothly throughout the game session or match.

 Types of Game Testing

-The most typical performance tests done for mobile games are general tests that determine how the game performs in terms of responsiveness, stability and refresh rate under certain workload or user interaction patterns, but there are dozens of ways to check soft performance, and almost all of them are applicable to online game testing.
-Read more in our article here.
+The most typical performance tests for mobile games are general tests that determine how the game performs in terms of responsiveness, stability, and refresh rate under certain workloads or user interaction patterns.
+However, there are dozens of ways to check soft performance, and almost all of them are applicable to online game testing.
+Read more in our article web application performance testing tips.

 Main Risks in Game Testing

 There are multiple reasons why gaming applications might fail.
-Firstly, gaming applications are complex; it’s expensive and lengthy and humanly impossible to test every possible permutation and combinations (Check our article on “Android apps performance and load testing”).
-Secondly, if the game doesn’t create a compelling experience for the user, i.e if it’s not fun and addictive, there’s a huge chance of failure of the project.
+Firstly, gaming applications are complex; they are expensive and lengthy, and it is humanly impossible to test every possible permutation and combination (Check our article on “Android apps performance and load testing”).
+Secondly, if the game doesn’t create a compelling experience for the user, i.e., if it’s not fun and addictive, there’s a huge chance of project failure.
 Even non-technical aspects, such as music, unique storyline, characters, competitiveness, and aesthetics, play a huge role in its success.

-Meanwhile, not every company has the budget for an extensive testing team, testing tools and devices, which is a shame.
-And the final decision is still to be made by the users: visual design, gaming experience, ease of use and control have to appeal to the target audience.
+Meanwhile, not every company has the budget for an extensive testing team, best online load testing tools, and testing devices, which is a shame.
+The final decision is still to be made by the users: visual design, gaming experience, ease of use, and control have to appeal to the target audience.

 The Results

-Load testing techniques allow game developers to anticipate the future and prepare for the challenges of scaling in advance.
-These are carefully planned and data-driven processes that ensure your game doesn’t crash or freeze during an online match, leaving your players from all over the world unsatisfied.
-If you would like to learn more about how to host your game on decentralized servers or in the cloud, or tested by thousands of AI players, contact us to get started!
+Load testing techniques allow game developers to anticipate the future and prepare for scaling challenges in advance.
+These carefully planned and data-driven processes ensure your game doesn’t crash or freeze during an online match, leaving your players from all over the world unsatisfied.
+For developers looking to further enhance performance, using a gRPC load testing tool can help optimize high-performance API architectures, ensuring smooth gameplay even under heavy loads.
+If you would like to learn more about how to host your game on decentralized servers or in the cloud or tested by thousands of virtual players, contact us to get started!

 Related insights in blog articles